open-sauced/pizza-verse/pizza-recipes.md

 - Green bell pepper
 - Two tablespoons of olive oil

-## Instructions
+## Pizza Crust
 ### Mix the pizza dough
 1. Sieve the plain flour into a clean, dry bowl.
 The bowl should be large enough for mixing the flour and other ingredients.
-It is required to sift the flour because it airs it and breaks up any available lumps, making it easier to mix.
+It is required to sift the flour because it airs the flour and breaks up any available lumps, making it easier to mix.
 2. Add the yeast to the dry flour and stir to mix.
-This is important so the salt that is added next does not touch the yeast.
+This is important so the salt, which is added next, does not touch the yeast.
 3. Put in the sugar and salt and mix thoroughly
 4. Add the olive oil and mix thoroughly
 5. Begin adding the warm water and mix it up with a spatula at the same time till all the water has been engrossed.
 Then continue by hand till even soft dough is achieved.
 Fold up the dough and lay it in the bowl.